Inaugural Penn Relays 5K Fills Gap Left By Pandemic Delay

-PHILADELPHA (CBS) — The Inaugural Penn Relays 5K was meant to fill the gap for those who were eager to get out on the track.
+PHILADELPHIA (CBS) — The inaugural Penn Relays 5K was meant to fill the gap for those who were eager to get out on the track.
 Those Penn Relays are finally happening again on April 28, but the event satisfied the competitive spirit of 300 runners who laced up and took off Saturday morning.

-“You just had to be committed to running itself when COVID was going on, which was hard,” runner Jacob Dinerman told CBS3.READ MORE: Philadelphia Weather: Stormy Evening Brings In Seasonal Temperatures For Early Next Week
+“You just had to be committed to running itself when COVID was going on, which was hard,” runner Jacob Dinerman told CBS3.READ MORE: Pennsauken High School Hosts Saturday Football After Game Moved Due To Several Fights Last Friday

 And the commitment paid off; Dinerman won the race with a time of 15 minutes and 50 seconds.

 “Having races back, it’s just so many people back into it.
 I’m able to have a full team that I can run with and train with,” he said.
 “It’s way different, way nicer, and I feel like that the same for everybody out here.
-Just having everybody come back together again helps everybody.”READ MORE: Ocean County Man Charged After Supplying Heroin, Fentanyl To Man Who Overdosed, Police Say
+Just having everybody come back together again helps everybody.”READ MORE: Camden County Unveils Statue Of Boxing Legend Arnold 'Jersey Joe Walcott' Cream

 Dinerman was among the 300 runners who took part in the race.
 After taking off from in front of the Palestra, runners ended their 3.1 miles with a lap around historic Franklin Field.